G-Gakii/Healthcare-backend/readme.md

 - Improve cost transparency by displaying consultation fees and accepted insurance plans.
 - Simplify appointment booking with an intuitive scheduling system .
 - Promote accountability and quality of care through a feedback and ratings system.
+- Notify Users when they book an appointment

 ## Features